 Most of the Orioles' enmity toward Doyle faded once they realized how much his addition would help them.
 The major exception was Doyle's particular bete noir, John McGraw, a feisty Irishman like himself.
 McGraw resented Doyle, and publicly blamed him for any signs of dissension on the team.
 Of course, many people close to the Orioles said it was McGraw, not Doyle, who was the culprit in any dissension.
 Yet McGraw was correct in one of his charges against his new teammate.
 He claimed that Doyle didn't really want to be in Baltimore, that his "heart" was still in New York.
 It was, and after a brief stopover in Washington, he was traded back to the Giants in 1898.

 Leaving Baltimore certainly did not end Doyle's problems with McGraw, a man with whom he would have a lifelong feud.
-The two tangled several times with the worst incident occurring on June 9, 1900, when Doyle, in his third tour with the Giants, deliberately ran into, knocked down, and spiked McGraw (now with St. Louis) in a play at third base.
+The two tangled several times with the worst incident occurring on June 9, 1900, when Doyle, in his second tour with the Giants, deliberately ran into, knocked down, and spiked McGraw (now with St. Louis) in a play at third base.

 Always a fierce competitor, Doyle engaged in brawls and fistfights with umpires, fans, opposing players, and even his own teammates.
 Two of his more notorious assaults were on umpires Tom Lynch in August 1897 and Bob Emslie on the 4th of July 1900.
 On several occasions he went into the stands to battle fans, including a spring training game in Norfolk in 1896.
 He made another foray into the stands in 1901 on his first visit to the Polo Grounds after having been traded from the Giants to the Cubs.
 More than once these battles led to his being arrested.